 more chocolate travel in Ecuador

-We explored Old Quito, a UNESCO World Heritage site, in this post and got detained in a mudslide in this post.
-You met ex-pat (American) chocolatier Jeff Stern and Elizabeth Hendley, an ex-pat (Canadian) cacao grower and owner of the Chocolate Jungle Lodge in these posts.
+In previous posts, we explored Old Quito, a UNESCO World Heritage site, and got detained in a mudslide.
+You met ex-pat (American) chocolatier Jeff Stern and Elizabeth Hendley, an ex-pat (Canadian) cacao grower, and former proprietor of the Chocolate Jungle Lodge.

 The Kallari Cacao Cooperative is a company owned native Kichwa Ecuadorians who are growing cacao collectively as the Asociación Kallari cacao growers’ cooperative.
 Kallari Chocolate transforms its cacao into delicious chocolate products in its factory near Misahualli.
 During our visit, Kallari was building its brand new factory, complete with a tasting parlour and viewing room from where you can watch the chocolate being made.
 The new Kallari facility is planned to open in 2014.

 Kallari’s story is an interesting one.
 In Peru, we met cacao farmers and learned how they grow, harvest, and ferment the cacao.
 But they don’t make it into chocolate.
 The cacao is bagged and delivered to chocolate companies (domestically and internationally) who may complete the fermentation process to their specifications and then custom roast the beans before they are crushed and transformed into cocoa liquor and ultimately … chocolate.

 The Kallari cooperative is comprised of 850 families living in five different counties and 21 different villages within the Napo province of Ecuador.
 In all, there are 3,500 Kichwa people involved in the entire bean-to-bar process, selecting and germinating the cacao beans into seedlings, planting and nurturing them, and then harvesting the beans, fermenting them, and roasting, crushing, and conching the cocoa nibs for a mere 8-12 hours (in contrast to European-style chocolate which may be conched for 48-100 hours to make it smooth and creamy.)